Bouhm/stardew-valley-mods/NPCMapLocations/README.md

 From these two actions we have the following information: the LocationName "TownEast", the size of the tilemap (40 x 30), and the coordinates of the bounding box (960, 337) and (1060, 413).

-For tracking, we an entry for `"TownEast"` in `"CustomMapLocations"`.
+For tracking, we add an entry for `"TownEast"` in `"CustomMapLocations"`.
 We input the two points for the top-left corner of the bounding box and the bottom-right corner of the bounding box.

 ```js
 "CustomMapLocations": {